Cornish Lithium

 In Cornwall, lithium is found in two main forms: within mica minerals in granite rock and dissolved in geothermal fluids (brines) that flow deep underground.
 Cornish Lithium’s exploration focuses on both lithium in hard rock and geothermal brines.

-At our Trelavour Hard Rock Project, Cornwall Lithium is repurposing a former china clay pit and seeking to redevelop former pits for waste storage.
+At our Trelavour Lithium Project, we are repurposing a former china clay pit and seeking to redevelop former pits for waste storage.
 In relation to our geothermal projects, Cornish Lithium first recognised the presence of lithium in saline waters in Cornwall from historic records made at the time when the county had a significant mining industry.
 The miners frequently encountered geological faults (large naturally-occurring cracks in the earth) from which flowed significant quantities of hot saline water.
-Such occurrences in old mines demonstrate a much larger geological phenomenon which Cornish Lithium believes could be widespread across the county; as a result the company is not focussing on the old mines themselves but on the geological structures which contain the circulating lithium-enriched fluids.
+Such occurrences in old mines demonstrate a much larger geological phenomenon which Cornish Lithium believes could be widespread across the county.
+As a result, the company is not focussing on the old mines themselves but on the geological structures which contain the circulating lithium-enriched fluids.
 Cornish Lithium plans to drill extraction boreholes into these fracture zones and does not therefore need to reopen old mines, or to extract water from the mines themselves.
-We plan to drill boreholes to extract fluids from 2km depth and so will bypass old mine workings.
+We plan to drill boreholes to extract fluids from a depth of 2,.000 metres and so will bypass old mine workings.

 Lithium is our primary focus.
 However, as we build our knowledge of the geology, structures and mineralisation in Cornwall we are discovering areas which offer very good potential for other metals such as copper, cobalt, tin and other metals which are vital to the development of modern technologies including batteries.